 - 4.5.1 A Member is required to maintain a personal record of the hours spent on CPD activities.
 Sufficient detail must be recorded to demonstrate the nature of the activity to enable the Society to verify compliance with this Professional Standard.
-Such records must be retained for five years after the end of the calendar year to which they relate. - 4.5.2 A Member is required to record the details of his or her CPD activities consistent with the detail contained in Appendix A (CPD Records Form).
+Such records must be retained for five years after the end of the calendar year to which they relate. - 4.5.2 A Member is required to record the details of his or her CPD activities including date, activity/event, practice areas, practice hours, notes and hours spent.
+An example of the detail is shown in Appendix A (CPD Records Form).